 4. Franchises

-Meeting the four main requirements for E2 Visa investments
+Meeting the four main requirements for E2 Visa Investments

 When you look at the four core components of what counts as an investment for an E-2 visa, it is easy to see how franchises could fit the bill.
-They are active commercial enterprises that you can begin investing in from afar and start in earnest once you arrive in the U.S.

 Nor do you have to struggle to find a franchise in which to make a substantial (minimum $100,000 investment).